SSoelvsten/adiar/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "An External Memory Decision Diagram Library"
+description: "An External Memory Decision Diagram Package"
 permalink: /
 ---

 # Adiar
 {: .fs-9 }

-_Adiar_ is a library for manipulating Decision Diagrams even when these grow bigger than the memory one has available.
-To achieve this, all operations are not implemented recursively with a shared unique node table, but instead they are created as streaming algorithms that exploit the sorting of the graph on disk to delay recursion with Time-Forward Processing.
+*Adiar* is a library for manipulating Decision Diagrams even when these grow bigger than the memory one has available.
+To achieve this, all operations are not implemented recursively with a shared unique node table, but instead they are created as streaming algorithms that exploit a specific sorting of diagram nodes on disk to delay recursion.
 {: .fs-6 .fw-300 }

 [View it on GitHub](https://github.com/ssoelvsten/adiar){: .btn .fs-5 .mb-4 .mb-md-0 }